Communication Efficient Quantum Secret Sharing

-At this point the state is as follows with the secret completely disentangled from the rest of the system and we can recover any arbitrary superposition.
+At this point the state is given by the above expression with the secret completely disentangled from the rest of the system and we can recover any arbitrary superposition.
 This completes the proof that $k$ shares can recover the secret. \end{proof}